shuhaimiao/LLM-Learning-Odyssey/README.md

 # LLM Learning Odyssey

-A personal journey documenting the study of Large Language Models (LLMs), from foundational concepts like Transformer architecture to advanced applications in fine-tuning and ethical AI.
-Includes notes, project summaries, and progress tracking.
+This repository documents **my personal journey** as I dive into the study of Large Language Models (LLMs), from foundational concepts like Transformer architecture to advanced applications in fine-tuning and ethical AI.
+It includes my notes, project summaries, and progress tracking.

 ## Learning Goals and Scope

-*   **Learning Goals**: Clearly articulate the specific objectives.
-For example: "To gain a comprehensive understanding of Transformer architectures, master techniques for pretraining and fine-tuning LLMs (SFT, RLHF, PEFT), explore the capabilities of models like Llama 3 and DeepSeek, and critically evaluate the ethical implications of AI."
+*   **My Learning Goals**: Here, I'll articulate **my specific objectives** for this learning journey.
+For example: "I aim to gain a comprehensive understanding of Transformer architectures, master techniques for pretraining and fine-tuning LLMs (SFT, RLHF, PEFT), explore the capabilities of models like Llama 3 and DeepSeek, and critically evaluate the ethical implications of AI."
-*   **Scope**: Define the boundaries of the learning path.
-What topics are explicitly included?
-What related areas might be considered out of scope for now?
-This helps manage personal focus and visitor expectations.
+*   **Scope of My Learning**: I'll define the boundaries of **my learning path** here.
+This will outline what topics I plan to cover and what might be out of scope for now, helping me stay focused.

 ## Core Topics/Modules (The Learning Path Structure)
-This section forms the heart of the learning path documentation.
-It should be presented as a structured list or a series of sections, each representing a key learning area.
-The following modules are examples and should be adapted to your specific learning plan.
+This section forms the heart of **my learning path documentation**.
+It's structured as a list of key learning areas I plan to explore.
+The modules below are **my starting point** and I'll adapt them as my learning journey progresses.

 *   **Module 1: Foundations of AI and Machine Learning**
     *   Core Machine Learning Concepts: Supervised Learning (e.g., regression, classification), Unsupervised Learning (e.g., clustering).